US says it is expelling 12 Russian diplomats for espionage

 The mission said the expulsions have been “in development for several months” and are in accordance with the United States’ agreement with the United Nations as host of the 193-member world body.

+Russian Ambassador Vassily Nebenzia told The Associated Press, when asked his reaction to the U.S. saying the Russians were engaged in espionage: “They always do.
+That’s the pretext all the time when they announce somebody persona non grata.
+That is the only explanation they give.”

+Did he expect Russia to reciprocate?
+“That’s not for me to decide but in the diplomatic practice, that’s a normal thing.,” he said.

-The expulsions were first confirmed by U.S. deputy ambassador Richard Mills after Russian Ambassador Vassily Nebenzia told the U.N.
+The expulsions were first confirmed by U.S. deputy ambassador Richard Mills after Nebenzia told the U.N.
 Security Council on Monday afternoon that he had just been informed of “yet another hostile step undertaken by the host country step against the Russian Mission.”

 Nebenzia, who was presiding as this month’s council president at a session to discuss the dire humanitarian consequences of Russia’s invasion of Ukraine, called the U.S. expulsions a “gross violation” of the U.N. agreement with the United States and of the Vienna Convention governing diplomatic relations.